Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Results

-In anion-ordered argyrodites, GBs disrupt Li cages in both Li$_6$PS$_5$Cl and Li$_6$PS$_5$I, leading to Li-ion displacements exceeding \SI{5}{\angstrom}.
-The GB impact depends on the anion species.
-Li-ion displacements indicate that diffusion at GBs is more hindered by I$^-$ than Cl$^-$, as reflected by a smaller fraction of Li-ion undergoing inter-cage hopping and an \SI{\sim0.25}{eV} higher diffusion barrier, likely due to the larger ionic radius of I$^-$.
-GBs have the largest impact in Li$_6$PS$_5$Br, lowering the diffusion barrier by nearly \SI{0.2}{eV}.
-Experimental diffusion barriers for Li$_6$PS$_5$Br correspond to anion-disordered phases and are therefore lower than the predicted bulk values and closely match the GB values.
-In contrast, experimental data for Li$_6$PS$_5$I, corresponding to the anion-ordered phase, are more than \SI{0.1}{eV} lower than the predicted GB value, likely due to other defects that substantially facilitate Li-ion transport~\cite{shotwell_tetrahedral_2025,Faka2024Jan}.
+Our systematic study enables decoupling the effects of anion ordering, anion species, and GBs.
+In anion-ordered phases, GBs disrupt Li-ion cages in all Li$_6$PS$_5X$, leading to Li-ion displacements exceeding \SI{5}{\angstrom}.
+These effects are anion-dependent.
+Diffusion is most enhanced at Br GBs, which reduce the diffusion barrier by nearly \SI{0.2}{eV}, compared with reductions of less than \SI{0.1}{eV} in the Cl and I systems.
+For anion-ordered Li$_6$PS$_5$I, experimental values are more than \SI{0.1}{eV} lower than the predicted GB value, likely due to additional defects that further enhance Li-ion transport~\cite{shotwell_tetrahedral_2025,Faka2024Jan}.
+By contrast, in anion-disordered phases, GBs introduce a nearly uniform additional barrier of \SI{\sim0.02}{eV}.

-\section{Non-Arrhenius transport and grain-size effects}
+\subsection{Non-Arrhenius transport and grain-size effects}

-Atomistic simulations provide mechanistic insights into Li-ion diffusion at GBs, but with limitations (cf.~MD results in Fig.~\ref{fig:poly}a).
-Simulations are restricted to grain sizes about \SI{10}{\nano\meter}, allowing only a few GBs to be modeled, making macroscopic properties of real materials inaccessible.
+Atomistic simulations provide mechanistic insights into Li-ion diffusion at GBs, but with limitations (cf.~MD results in Fig.~\ref{fig:poly}\textbf{a}).
+Simulations are limited to grain sizes of about \SI{10}{\nano\meter} and only a few GBs, making macroscopic properties of real materials inaccessible.
 Time scales are also limited to nanoseconds, much shorter than in experiments.
-To predict the macroscopic properties of polycrystalline solid electrolytes with micrometer-sized grains while retaining near-ab initio accuracy, we utilize the MD-derived diffusivities and GB width~\cite{Ou2024Nov} in continuum FE simulations for the three anion-ordered Li$_6$PS$_5X$ with $X \in \{\textrm{Cl}, \textrm{Br}, \textrm{I}\}$ and for Li$_6$PS$_5$Cl with varying ratios of anion-disorder.
+To predict the macroscopic properties of polycrystalline solid electrolytes with micrometer-sized grains while retaining near-ab initio accuracy, we utilize the MD-derived diffusivities and GB width (Suppl.~Note~4) in continuum FE simulations for the three anion-ordered Li$_6$PS$_5X$ with $X \in \{\textrm{Cl}, \textrm{Br}, \textrm{I}\}$ and for Li$_6$PS$_5$Cl with varying ratios of anion disorder.